Democrats appear to have avoided disaster in key California house races

 District 10

-In 2016, Republican incumbent Rep. Jeff Denham won his reelection bid in by just 3.4 percentage points, about the same as Clinton’s narrow win in his Central Valley district.
+In 2016, Republican incumbent Rep. Jeff Denham won his reelection bid by just 3.4 percentage points, about the same as Clinton’s narrow win in his Central Valley district.
 He faced six Democratic candidates and one Republican challenger.
-His main opponents were Josh Harder, the 31-year-old venture capitalist behind Blue Apron, Virginia Madueño, the former mayor of Riverbank and the daughter of immigrants, and Michael Eggman, a beekeeper who was making his third attempt to oust Denham.
+His main opponents were Josh Harder, the 31-year-old venture capitalist behind Blue Apron; Virginia Madueño, the former mayor of Riverbank and the daughter of immigrants; and Michael Eggman, a beekeeper who was making his third attempt to oust Denham.
 Denham won the primary with 38 percent of the vote; Harder got 16 percent.

 District 25